Anthoor

 Anthoor (/ml/) is a municipality, in Taliparamba taluk of the Kannur district in Kerala, India.
 The municipality had a population of 28,218 in the 2011 Indian census.

 Anthoor is situated on the western bank of the Valapattanam River.
-Anthoor is located roughly 6 km south of Taliparamba town and 15 km north of Kannur.
+Anthoor is located approximately 6 km south of the taluk headquarters, Taliparamba and 16 km north of the district headquarters, Kannur.

 Etymology

 The name Anthoor means "large village."
 Due to its large size, the town was split into two villages, Anthoor and Morazha.
 The hill of Anthoor has been mentioned in many Theyyam folk songs and Thottam Pattu (തോറ്റം പാട്ട്).

 History

 Anthoor was previously under Kolathiri rule.
 Later, Tipu Sultan adjoined this area as part of the Kingdom of Mysore.
 During British Raj, the kingdom was under Chirakkal Taluk of Malabar District in the Madras Presidency.
 After the formation of the Kerala State, this area was made a panchayat in the Cannanore District.
 Later, the Anthoor Panchayat was merged with the Taliparambu Municipality upon the latter's formation.
 Presently, Anthoor is an independent municipality of Kannur District of Kerala State.